$L_0$ Isotonic Regression With Secondary Objectives: Secondary Optimality

 \section{Secondary Optimality}

-For general label functions there can be many possible choices of maximum $f$-isotonic set, and for each there may be many possible values for the remaining vertices, as long as they satisfy monotonicity.
-For example, given label values \texttt{ small $<$ medium $<$ large}, for a linearly ordered set with data values \texttt{ large, medium, small}, any single value provides a maximum $f$-isotonic set.
-However, many researchers would prefer using \{\texttt{ medium}\}, with regression values \texttt{ medium, medium, medium}.
-However, even with this choice of maximum $f$-isotonic set, \texttt{ small, medium, large} is also $L_0$ optimal, as is \texttt{ small, medium, X-large} if \texttt{ X-large} is a valid label.
+For general label functions there can be many maximum $f$-isotonic sets, and for each there may be many possible values for the remaining vertices as long as they satisfy monotonicity.
+For example, given label values \texttt{ small $<$ medium $<$ large $<$ X-large}, for a linearly ordered set with data values \texttt{ large, medium, small}, any one of these values provides a maximum $f$-isotonic set.
+However, many researchers might prefer using \{\texttt{ medium}\}, with regression values \texttt{ medium, medium, medium}.
+However, even with this choice of maximum $f$-isotonic set, \texttt{ small, medium, large} is also $L_0$ optimal, as is \texttt{ small, medium, X-large}.
 This raises the questions: which maximum $f$-isotonic set should be used, and what should the regression values be for the remaining vertices?
+This question was also raised in~\cite{Relab_Radeeta09}.